tips

 • Reflective vest (must be inside the car, not in the boot)

-• V-16 beacon light (mandatory from January 2026 for Spain-registered vehicles)
+• V-16 beacon light (mandatory since January 2026 for Spain-registered vehicles)

 • Spare glasses (if you wear prescription lenses)